istio/istio.io/content/en/blog/2020/alb-ingress-gateway-iks/index.md

 ## Configure ALB

-You need to configure your Ingress resource to direct traffic to the Istio Ingress gateway while using the certificate stored in the `alb-certs` secret.
+You need to configure your Ingress resource to direct traffic to the Istio ingress gateway while using the certificate stored in the `alb-certs` secret.
 Normally, the ALB decrypts HTTPS requests before forwarding traffic to your apps.
 You can configure the ALB to re-encrypt the traffic before it is forwarded to the Istio ingress gateway by using the `ssl-services` annotation on the Ingress resource.
 This annotation also allows us to specify the certificate stored in